jameswweis/symbolic-inference/README.md

 ![Visual "circuit diagram" of causal relationships utilized by our system.](../data/cancer_biology/BIO-KNOWLEDGE-DIAGRAM.png)

-The relationships used are captured in the stylized diagram presented in Figure \ref{fig:cell-image}, and also outlined explicitly in Appendix A.
+The relationships used are captured in the stylized diagram above (see references) and outlined explicitly in Appendix A.

 Note that, as discussed above, these relationships need not be explicitly entered&#x2013;our program can infer these causal relationships from tables of experimental biological data.
 As an example, observe in Figure \ref{fig:cell-image} that the signaling molecule `p15` blocks the compound molecule `Cyclin-D:CDK4`, or